Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Default field sets:

-- Registration admin - appears on the edit registration page.
+- Registration field set - appears on the edit registration page.

-- Rental admin - appears on the rental page.
+- Rental field set - appears on the rental page.

 This field is associated with a registration and appears on the edit registration page.